Updated: May 12

 maybe more a battle than a symphony.

 I heard somebody said the opposite about me once:

 You are full with a spark of positivity.

-My better half has identified as bubbly.
+My better half, my husband, has identified me as bubbly.

 I do see the truth of that in my person,

 while I also know pains.

 I won’t even dare to complain about it,

 it does make my sensitivity for life arouse.

 Is it that I must accept pain and, surrender to feel it?